rohitect/kraven-spring-boot-starter/docs/designDocs/mock-server-feature-roadmap.md

 - Dynamic response generation based on request data
 - Interactive JSON configuration viewer/editor with real-time preview
 - Support for loading configurations from file path or classpath
+- Seamless integration with the Kraven UI plugin system

 ## UI Integration

-- Mock Server section accessible from the main header navigation
+- Mock Server section accessible as a plugin navigation item
 - Dashboard showing server status and configured endpoints
 - Endpoint management interface with response selection
 - Response editor with JSON validation and formatting